DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/about-brand/index.md

 The surrounding braided circle captures the deeply contextualized, interconnected, and humanistic components of my work, recognizing that [quality and ethical work necessarily brings together different people, perspectives, systems, and ways of knowing to create stronger combined products and processes](https://braidingknowledgescanada.ca/en/home/).

-Braiding Knowledge is the coming together of knowledges, in which each knowledge system is a strand of a braid

 In short, the logo embodies transparency, actionable insight, and a human-centered approach—making complex information accessible, understandable, and useful for everyone involved.